ismet55555/bieye/README.md

 <h1 align="center">:eyeglasses: bieye</h1>

-This CLI tool reads text and returns it back in bionic reading format for blazingly fast loading and even faster reading!
+This Rust-based CLI tool reads text and returns it back in bionic reading format for blazingly fast loading and even faster reading!

 Bionic reading is the reading of specially formatted text, allowing for